Quasiballistic electron transport in cryogenic SiGe HBTs studied using an exact, semi-analytic solution to the Boltzmann equation: Introduction

 A quantitative, non-empirical description of the quasiballistic transport process would allow a more thorough test of whether quasiballistic transport is a possible origin of the cryogenic DC non-idealities.
 Steady particle transport across a slab of thickness comparable to the MFPs of the particles is described by the Boltzmann equation \cite{Lundstrom2000fundamentals,chen2005nanoscale}.
 The slab problem has been extensively investigated for radiative \cite{chen2005nanoscale, chandrasekhar1960radiative, modest2013radiative}, neutron \cite{spanier1969monte}, phonon \cite{chen2005nanoscale, Hua2015}, and electron transport \cite{grinberg1992diffusion,Stettler1994, Tanaka, ozaydin1996non} as well as for rarefied gases \cite{cercignani1963flow, cercignani2000rarefied, Manela2008}.
 Although analytical solutions under the 'one-speed' or 'gray' approximations are possible,\cite{grinberg1992diffusion, modest2013radiative} solutions considering energy-dependent relaxation times are less tractable analytically.
 Alternative numerical approaches are computationally expensive owing to the need to discretize both the spatial and reciprocal space coordinates \cite{grinberg1992diffusion,Stettler1994,Lundstrom2018}.
 Several works have reported asymptotic series expansion methods, based on the original theory by Grad \cite{grad1963asymptotic}, for rarefied gas dynamics \cite{sone1969asymptotic} and phonon transport \cite{Peraud2016a}.
 These methods could enable the efficient solution of the present problem of electronic transport in a narrow base, but they have yet to be adapted for electronic transport.

 Here, we report a study of quasiballistic electron transport across a narrow base using an exact, semi-analytic asymptotic expansion approach to solve the Boltzmann equation.
 We show that quasiballistic transport leads to decreased collector current for a given base-emitter voltage and does not alter the transconductance.
 Both of these findings contradict experimental observations, indicating that quasiballistic transport is unlikely to be the origin of cryogenic non-idealities in SiGe HBTs.
-Instead, we hypothesize that the origin of these non-idealities could involve defect-mediated leakage currents which are readily observed in heavily doped p-n junctions.
-Our work advances the understanding of cryogenic transport processes in HBTs that is required to improve their microwave noise performance.
+Instead, we hypothesize that the origin of these non-idealities could arise from local inhomogeneities in built-in potential which are readily observed in Schottky diodes \cite{Tung1991nisi,Tung1992} and have been postulated to exist in SiGe HBTs \cite{vonHaartman2002rts}.
+Our work advances the understanding of cryogenic transport processes in HBTs that limit gain, transconductance, and thus ultimately microwave noise performance.